Objective: To evaluate whether the amount or quality of carbohydrate in the diet is associated with ovulatory infertility.

 Results: During follow-up, 438 women reported ovulatory infertility.
 Total carbohydrate intake and dietary glycemic load were positively related to ovulatory infertility in analyses adjusted for age, body mass index, smoking, parity, physical activity, recency of contraception, total energy intake, protein intake and other dietary variables.
 The multivariable-adjusted risk ratio (RR) (95% confidence interval (CI)) of ovulatory infertility comparing the highest-to-lowest quintile of total carbohydrate intake was 1.91 (1.27-3.02).
 The corresponding RR (95% CI) for dietary glycemic load was 1.92 (1.26-2.92).
 Dietary glycemic index was positively related to ovulatory infertility only among nulliparous women.
 Intakes of fiber from different sources were unrelated to ovulatory infertility risk.

-Conclusions: The amount and quality of carbohydrate in diet may be important determinants of ovulation and fertility in healthy women.
+Conclusions: The amount and quality of carbohydrate in the diet may be important determinants of ovulation and fertility in healthy women.